Food and garden organics collection

 Food and garden waste must be inside the organics bin with the lid fully closed.
 Any waste left on top of, or beside, the bin will not be collected.

-Order a new food and garden organics bin
+- How do I order a new food and garden organics bin?

 If you do not already have a green waste/food and garden organics bin and you use Council's kerbside waste service, you can order a new 120 litre bin for your property.

 The cost to order a new food and garden organics bin has been funded through a small increase in the annual waste charge.

 New service users will receive a complimentary caddy and User Guide (PDF 2Mb) when your new 120 litre organics bin is delivered.